-At the Hospital of St John & St Elizabeth we have developed a one stop clinic, run by a consultant gynaecoloist where examination, scanning and treatment are offered at the same and first appointment.
+At St John & St Elizabeth Hospital we have developed a one stop clinic, run by a consultant gynaecoloist where examination, scanning and treatment are offered at the same and first appointment.
 This minimises costs and provides patients with fast diagnosis and treatment options.

 At the clinic appointment the consultant takes a detailed and thorough medical history followed by an internal examination.

 Many patients will have a blood test for anaemia and to test for an underactive thyroid.